Updated on

 You can publish on a custom domain by clicking on the hyperlinked “Click here” text (image above).

-Now, after publishing, hit that "Preview" button agan to test your visibility settings by clicking the dropdown in the top left corner of your screen to see what your page looks like for a non-logged-in user, a logged-in user, and users in different user groups.
+Now, after publishing, hit that "Preview" button again to test your visibility settings by clicking the dropdown in the top left corner of your screen to see what your page looks like for a non-logged-in user, a logged-in user, and users in different user groups.

-And that's all, you app is live!
+And that's all, your app is live!

 How to choose the best CRUD application builder